 For a full breakdown of what's checked, what disqualifies you, and what to do if you're delayed or denied, see our DoorDash Background Check Guide.

-Step 6: Activate your Red Card (if your market uses it)
+Step 6: Add bank info and activate your Red Card (if your market uses one)

 That's the full sign-up

 The above six steps are everything DoorDash requires to register as a Dasher.
 The process is intentionally simple — no interview, no phone screen, no manager meeting.
-If you check the requirement boxes and your background check clears, you’re approved.
+If you meet the requirements and your background check clears, you're approved.

 How long does the background check take?

-You’ll receive an email from Checkr when the check is done.
-If you haven’t heard back after 7 business days, log into your Checkr candidate portal (linked in your original Checkr email) to check the status.
+You'll receive an email from Checkr when the check is complete.
+If you haven't heard back after the published 5 to 7 business day window, log into your Checkr candidate portal (linked in your original Checkr email) to check the status.

 • Court records taking time to process — varies by county